PGui/Flow/README.md

 * It's design-agnostic, a bit customized node editor.
 It's up to you to add game-specific functionalities by writing your nodes.
 * A single node in this graph is a simple UObject, not a function like in blueprints.
 This allows you to encapsulate the entire logic and data for the given gameplay element in the single node.
 * Every node can have a different setup of pins, so users can easily control flow of events in the graph.
 * Gameplay programmer/designer simply calls a function to trigger the execution of pins any way he needs.
 API is extremely simple.
+There are literally few methods to call, all you need to control the flow.
-* Added convenient displaying debug information on nodes and wires while playing a game.
+* Editor supports convenient displaying debug information on nodes and wires while playing a game.
 Quickly add custom debugging information on specific nodes, you can't have that with blueprint functions.

 ## Simplicity is a key
+* System is designed to simplify the work of gameplay programmers and non-programmer users.
+A clean interface between systems and using these systems.
 * Even a huge game would typically need only a few dozens of Flow nodes.
 It makes it easy to manage game's complexity - in terms of mechanics, narrative events, lengthy campaigns and handling multiplayer.
 This concept scales very well.
 * Systems based on such editor are simple to use for least technical team members, i.e. narrative designers, writers, QA.
 * Anyone writing a new gameplay feature can quickly expose it to content creators by creating a new Flow Node.
 This way a given feature doesn't have to be exposed to blueprints.